The Gross-Kuz'min Connjecture for CM fields: The maps

 \section{The maps $\psi$}

-Let $\K$ verify Assumption \rf{kassum}, fix a prime $\wp \subset \K$ above $p$ and let $C, C^+$ be defined in \S 1.2; by a previous observation, we know that complex conjugation $\jmath \in C$, since otherwise the Gross conjecture is trivially true.
+Let $\K$ verify Assumption \ref{kassum}, fix a prime $\wp \subset \K$ above $p$ and let $C, C^+$ be defined in \S \ref{idels} -- we refer the reader to th various additional notations introduced there, which shall be applied in the sequel.
+We assumed that the Gross-Kuz'min Conjecture fails for $\K$ and noted in \S \ref{idels} that complex conjugation $\jmath \in C$, since otherwise the conjecture is trivially true.